Jianjun-yu/Jianjun-yu.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
+  - Chinese Politics
+  - Comparative Politics
+  - Computational and Statistical Method
   - Political Communication
   - Public Opinion
-  - Computational Method
-  - Chinese Politics

 # Education to show in About widget
 education: